VenusProtocol/venus-protocol-documentation/whats-new/psm.md

 ## Preview Functions

-The PSM also offers preview functions that help users estimate the outcome of swap operations:
+The PSM also offers preview functions that help users estimate the outcome of convert operations:

 ### `previewSwapVAIForStable(uint256 stableTknAmount)`
 Returns the amount of VAI that the sender would transfer (burnt + fee) to receive the specified stablecoin amount.